 Are Nuts Good or Bad for Bodybuilding?
 (Pros & Cons)

-Nuts are often described in the media as ‘superfoods’ that are a must to include in your diet, but does that include bodybuilders too?
-As individuals with specific physique goals, it’s important to consider several factors when assessing whether nuts are good or bad for bodybuilding.
+Nuts are often described in the media as ‘superfoods’ that are a must to include in your diet, but does that include bodybuilders?

-Hi, I’m Laura ‒ I’m a nutrition coach that works with bodybuilders to help them achieve their physique goals.
+Hi, I’m Laura ‒ a nutrition coach who works with bodybuilders to help them achieve their physique goals.

 Eating Nuts for Bodybuilding: Overview

-Before we dive into this topic, it’s important to first understand the nutritional information of nuts.
+Before we dive into this topic, it’s important to understand the nutritional information of nuts.

 Per 28g or 1oz, nuts contain 162 calories, 6g of protein, 6g of carbs, and 14g of fat.